 Introduction

-The only departure from the truth, as I know it, is that some names of persons still alive at the time of writing have been changed to respect their wish for privacy.
+The only minor departure from the truth, as I know it, is that the names of all persons still alive at the time of writing have not been given in full in order to respect the wish for privacy expressed by some of their number.

 Chapter 1